By Beth Harris

 It’s not really about copyright

 A recent article by Kenneth D. Crews, “Museum Policies and Art Images: Conflicting Objectives and Copyright Overreaching, noted that museums have additional reasons for controlling the distribution of images (museums make promises to donors and rightly seek to ensure appropriate handling of an image and an artist’s reputation).
-But his findings go on to pinpoint the key issue, that museums use a variety of strategies beyond copyright to restrict the circulation of images,
+But his findings go on to pinpoint the key issue, that museums use a variety of strategies beyond copyright to restrict the circulation of images, Imagine if I were to print my logo along side some photographs from a museum!

 Controlling access to the original artwork is an outgrowth of the museum‘s possession of property, not of copyright.*